 Fears and phobias can prevent us from living a normal life in so many ways or pose an obstacle to having a dream job, living in another country or having successful relationships.
 People who suffer from fears and phobias know best what they are going through – feelings may range from discomfort, anxiety to full-on panic attacks.
 No matter how much one attempts to rationalise the situation, when the triggers or exposure are there, one loses intellectual control as the primitive, subconscious mind takes over.
 The subconscious mind is where all our knowledge is stored and sometimes we may think we forgot something we have experienced years and years ago, but then, when a situation occurs again, we become pleasantly (or unpleasantly) surprised that the information is still there.
 This is particularly prominent when intense emotions are associated with the event.

-To book an initial consultation and find out how hypnotherapy can help you to be free from fears and phobias, contact me via email or call my hypnotherapy clinic in Bristol 07827 061 637.061637.
+To book an initial consultation and find out how hypnotherapy can help you to be free from fears and phobias, contact me via email or by calling 07827 061 637.

 * Results may vary from person to person.